My Workflow: What To Expect

 Pre-Production

-Over this time period I also meet with clients/collaborators to discuss and solidify ideas for the look and feel of the content, and initial plans for advocacy and dissemination.
+Over this time period I also meet with the clients/collaborators to discuss and solidify ideas for the look and feel of the content, and initial plans for advocacy and dissemination.

 Production

 Depending on the scope of the project, the production phase can last from just a few hours to many months.
+Over this time period I create the core content of the campaign.

 Post-Production & Review